Jaxelr/Nancy.Metadata.Swagger.Core/README.md

 ### Adding swagger UI:

-Now (this is completely optional and its for discovery purposes) you are able to add Swagger-UI (you can download it from http://swagger.io/swagger-ui/ or check the github [repository here](https://github.com/swagger-api/swagger-ui)) and point it to your document module.
+Now (this is completely optional and its mostly for discovery purposes) you are able to add Swagger-UI (you can download it from http://swagger.io/swagger-ui/ or check the github [repository here](https://github.com/swagger-api/swagger-ui) or heck use [npm](https://www.npmjs.com/package/swagger-ui)) and point it to your document module.
 At the index.html file you can set the default url where swagger-ui should get the json documentation file.
 This repo contains a Demo App to see an usage example.

-### New Swagger features
+### Missing Swagger features

-Since Swagger's latest standard is for OpenApi (Version 3.+), i would not be putting any effort into adding new features to this library.
-Only bumps to the release version of netcore for Nancy and any bugs found.
-Feel free to Clone and PR away if you would like to add any new features.
+Since Swagger's latest standard is for OpenApi (Version 3.+), i would not be putting any effort into adding new features to this library, since this functionality mostly covers what my current needs.
+I will probably just attend bumps to the release version of netcore for Nancy and any bugs found.
+By all means, Feel free to Clone and PR away if you would like to add any new features.